These cookies were one of my first baking experiments with coconut sugar! It’s now a staple in my pantry.

 The dough needs to be refrigerated for one hour so be sure to plan ahead with this one.
 These cookies bake up crispy around the edges and chewy on the inside.
 They do spread just a little so instead of cutouts that need an exact shape I’d just go for circles or squares.

-Add the salt, cinnamon, nutmeg, ginger, clove and black pepper.
+- Add the salt, cinnamon, nutmeg, ginger, clove and black pepper.
 Turn the mixer to low and slowly add the flour.
-Mix just until the ingredients are incorporated, scraping as needed.
+Mix just until the ingredients are incorporated, scraping the bowl as needed.

 I should probably mention that if you do a search on coconut sugar, you will find all kinds of opinions on both production and health benefits.
 Personally, I like coconut sugar simply because it is a minimally refined, natural sugar that retains some of its mineral content (a sugar we found often throughout Southeast Asia).
 I’m not into the miracle marketing claims.
 If you eat natural foods, health tends to fall into place.
 And regarding the sustainability and farming issues, well, there are many sides to every story.